danboid/VUVU/README.md

 ## USAGE

-First, open VUVU.sh and check the user variables are set correctly.
+Open VUVU.sh and check the user variables are set correctly.
 You will probably want to change at least the name of the VM by configuring VMNAME.
 Run the script as a normal user under X or Wayland.

-The Ubuntu installation isn't 100% automated because you still have to type `yes` when the installer asks `Continue with autoinstall?`.
+The Ubuntu installation isn't 100% automated because you still have to type `yes` when the Ubuntu installer asks `Continue with autoinstall?`.
 You can edit the kernel arguments from the GRUB boot menu and manually add `autoinstall` to avoid the continue prompt.
 For a 100% automated install you would have to remaster the Ubuntu iso to include the `autoinstall` kernel boot argument by default.

+The default username and password is **ubuntu**.